Is this true? Can drinking soda cause kidney stones? Are dark sodas worse than others?

 Drinking non-cola diet soda is a great way to mix it up and help meet your fluid goals!

 I usually recommend no more than 1 can of non-cola diet soda per day.
-There is some research that diet soda, in large amounts, is associated with disease.
+There is some research that diet soda, in large amounts, is associated with some chronic diseases.

 Does Soda Cause Kidney Stones?
 The Verdict

 Any kind of sugar sweetened drink, including soda, can cause kidney stones.
-Diet cola may also cause kidney stones.
+Unfortunately, diet cola may also cause kidney stones.

 Happy Eating!